Rebaiiii/PBL5_Zero123plusplus_modification/README.md

 3. Restore `src/data/objaverse_zero123plus.py`, which is referenced but not tracked.
 4. Render or otherwise provide the six-view training dataset and validate its manifests.
 5. Train the adapter with the five-epoch config and retain all adapter-only checkpoints.
-6. Evaluate baseline, no-reference, correct-reference, strong-scale, and shuffled-metadata conditions with an identical seed.
+6. Evaluate baseline, no-reference, correct-reference, and optional incorrect-reference conditions with an identical seed.
 7. Select a checkpoint using held-out perceptual/geometry results, not training loss alone.
 8. Run selected six-view sheets through the frozen InstantMesh reconstruction stage and report both view-level and 3D-level metrics.